-BETA ALERT: This is a Beta Release, and there are still ways to cause CASA to crash.
-Please check the CASA Home Page for Beta Release information including a list of known problems.
+ALERT: Please check the CASA Home Page for Release Notes and FAQ information including a list of known problems.
 If you think you have encountered an unknown problem, please consult the CASA HelpDesk (contact information on the CASA Home Page).
-See also the caveats to this Beta Release (§ 1.1 for pointers to our policy on User Support.
+See also the caveats to this Release (§ 1.1 for pointers to our policy on User Support.